texastribune/donation-builder/README.md

 ## Development

-Middleman is configured to live reload as changes are made to files.
+Middleman is configured to live reload the project in the browser as changes are made to files.
 To start up the Middleman server, run:

     bundle exec middleman